Brian Robbins: Career

 Following his father into acting, Robbins made his television debut on an episode of Trapper John, M.D.
 He guest starred on a number of television series and had a recurring role on General Hospital.
 As an actor, he became known for his role as Eric Mardian on the ABC sitcom Head of the Class.
 He also hosted the children's version of the game show Pictionary in 1989.
 In the 1990s, Robbins started producing the show All That and its spin-offs on Nickelodeon.
 He has produced several sports films including Coach Carter and Hardball (2001).
 He produced Smallville and also One Tree Hill.
 He has often collaborated with producer Michael Tollin.
 Robbins is the founder of AwesomenessTV, a YouTube channel aimed at teenagers.
 The channel spun off into a television series, on which Robbins served as executive producer.
 DreamWorks Animation acquired the company in 2013.
 On February 22, 2017, following NBCUniversal/Comcast's acquisition of DreamWorks Animation, Robbins resigned as AwesomenessTV's CEO, ending his five-year run with the company.

 Robbins first joined Paramount in 2017 as the first president of Paramount Players, after which he became president of Nickelodeon in 2018, and then president of Kids & Family Entertainment, for Viacom (later merged with CBS Corporation to form ViacomCBS, now Paramount).
 On October 1, 2018, shortly after being appointed as president of Nickelodeon, he resigned his position as the president of Paramount Players, ending his 16-month run at the studio.
 Despite leaving the studio, he remained involved with Paramount Players division Nickelodeon Movies.

 Robbins became head of Paramount Pictures in September 2021.
-In this role, he is focused on driving Paramount's multi-platform strategy and theatrical success through a diversified portfolio of films.
-Robbins is also at the forefront of securing strategic filmmaker partnerships to expand the studio's global franchise business across live-action features, animation, consumer products and themed entertainment.
-Robbins brings unique experience and an unconventionally diversified and entrepreneurial background, with vast experience on both the business and creative sides of the industry including as an actor, writer, producer, director and company founder; poising him to help lead an entertainment entity at the scale of Paramount Global.
+He focused on driving Paramount's multi-platform strategy and theatrical success through a diversified portfolio of films.
+Robbins was also at the forefront of securing strategic filmmaker partnerships to expand the studio's global franchise business across live-action features, animation, consumer products and themed entertainment.